TAFDC and parents with disabilities

 Text

-If you have a low income, have a disability and cannot work full-time, you may be able to get TAFDC for yourself and your children.
+If you have a low income and have a disability that prevents you from working full-time, you may be able to get TAFDC for yourself and your children.

-You do not have to be a disabled parent to qualify for TAFDC, but if you are, your family is “exempt from the TAFDC 24 month time limit and the work rules.
-This means that the 24 month time limit and work rules will not apply to you.
+You do not have to be a disabled parent to qualify for TAFDC, but if you are, you do not have a time limit on your TAFDC and you do not have to meet the work rules.

-If you are getting TAFDC now, you can still ask for a disability exemption at any time.
-If you are approved as disabled, your 24 month clock and work rule obligations stop.
+If you are getting TAFDC now, you can ask for a disability exemption at any time.
+If you are approved as disabled, your 24-month TAFDC time limit and work rules stop.

 Widgets